ceedee666/restic_backup/README.md

+# About

+This repository was moved to [https://codeberg.org/ceedee666/python-intro-mooc](https://codeberg.org/ceedee666/restic-backup/)

 # Restic backup scripts for MacOS

 This repository contains the shell scripts I wrote to perform regular backups using [restic](https://github.com/restic/restic).
 The backup is performed using SFTP to an Synology disk station.